jwatson-CO-edu/nanoverse/README.md

  ~  Be careful with your time
 [ ] Spheres (Take from CU graphics/MS)
 [ ] N-body simulation, orbiting spheres
-[ ] L-system tree
+[ ] Slime molds as surface coloration on a mobius strip model: https://www.youtube.com/watch?v=X-iSQQgOd1A [ ] L-system tree
 [ ] Mesh with animated shader
 [ ] Load ship models into space scene